 If you have your Bibles, turn with me to Matthew Chapter 3.
 And when you are at Verse 1, say “Word.”
 Say it like you mean it.
 Just lets me know if you guys are awake against the wall back there.
 That is a joke.
 But anyway.
 Lets go.
 The Word of the Lord.

 “In those days John the Baptist came, preaching in the Wilderness of Judea and saying, Repent, because the kingdom of heaven has come near!
 For he is the one spoken of through the prophet Isaiah who said: A voice of one crying out in the wilderness: Prepare the way for the Lord; make His paths straight!”
-John himself had a camel-hair garment with a leather belt around his waist, and his food was locusts and wild honey.
+John himself had a camel-hair garment with a leather belt and other leather accessories around his waist, and his food was locusts and wild honey.
 Then people from Jerusalem, all Judea, and all the vicinity of the Jordan were flocking to him, and they were baptized by him in the Jordan River as they confessed their sins.î

 Father, we pray that You would bless the preaching and the teaching of Your Word, that it would bring glory and honor to Your Son and it would conform us to His image.
 Give us listening ears today as we pull a seat up to Your table.
 You be the teacher, we are the students.
 We ask it in Jesus” name.
 And everyone said, Amen.

 Right out the gate, Matthew wants us to see something interesting here and he is showing us the entrance into a relationship with God.
 He is describing this in the life of John the Baptist.
 But John is kind of paving the way as the forerunner to Jesus Christ as to how we have entrance into a relationship with God.